dotrungkien/binance-listing/README.md

-# binance-listing
+# Token Listing Tracker

-check new listing of binance
+Track token listing on any Exchange.